projectglow/glow/docs/source/contributing.rst

    python3 docs/dev/gen-nb-src.py --html docs/source/_static/notebooks/tertiary/pipe-transformer-vep.html

-The Glow workflow including all the notebooks is tested in a nightly integration test in Databricks.
+The Glow workflow is tested in a nightly integration test in Databricks.
 If you add notebooks or rename them, please also edit the workflow definition json is located in `docs/dev/ <https://github.com/projectglow/glow/blob/master/docs/dev>`_.

 .. _improve-documentation: